The probability density function tail of the Kardar-Parisi-Zhang equation in the strongly non-linear regime: The PDF tail of the KPZ equation

 By setting $v = \dot{F}$ we find that we can rewrite the time derivative as $v (dv/dF)$ and we can now perform the first integration,

 Below we will utilize the relation between $\dot{F}$ and $F$ that can be expressed as,

 We can now easily determine the instanton time dependence from the separable differential Eq. (\ref{eq:3.3}),

-Note that the equation for $F(t)$ gives $F(0)$ at $t=0$.
+Where we have used to positive sign in (\ref{eq:3.3}) in order to have vanishing instanton function at $t \rightarrow -\infty$.
+Note that the equation for $F(t)$ gives $F(0)$ at $t=0$ and that $F$ vanishes at $t \rightarrow -\infty $.
+Furthermore, it is interesting to note that the constant $A$ is dependent on the strength of the diffusive term through $c_2$.
 We now have to determine a value of $F$ at $t=0$ as a function of $\xi$.
-Thus we integrate Eq. (\ref{eq:2.8}) over $(-\epsilon, \epsilon)$ and use Eqs. (\ref{eq:2.7}) and (\ref{eq:3.3}) with the negative sign to obtain,
+Thus we integrate Eq. (\ref{eq:2.8}) over $(-\epsilon, \epsilon)$ and use Eqs. (\ref{eq:2.7}) and (\ref{eq:3.3}) to obtain,